 - Check bags of guests

-- Answer phones and rout calls to the correct person or taking messages
+- Answer phones and route calls to the correct person, or take messages

 - Ensure that visitors and volunteers sign in upon entering and exiting COOP

 - Work with security on related matters to crisis and conflict resolution

 - Comply with the standard of confidentiality at all times

 - Under the directive of the Facilities Manager, support GRM program processes with guests and students

 - Ensure all welcome desk volunteers and hospitality teams are adhering to standard of operation